 - How many times you have filed for bankruptcy

 - Your income during the bankruptcy

-- Completion of your duties, such as attending required budgeting sessions, providing us with income tax documents, etc.
+- Completion of your bankruptcy duties (such as attending required budgeting sessions, providing your trustees with income tax documents, and so on)

 What is Surplus Income?

 In the context of bankruptcy, surplus income is the excess of your monthly net household income over a cost-of-living standard prescribed by the federal government.
 This standard varies depending on the size of your family.

 Under Canada’s Bankruptcy and Insolvency Act, you are required to make a monthly surplus income payment based on your income.
 Simply put, a bankrupt individual has a limit on what they are allowed to earn monthly.
 Surplus income is any income earned beyond this set limit, and is paid to their bankruptcy estate.